 For example to indicate only the given strand was used:

 The background frequencies tell the MEME Suite how prevalent each letter of the motif alphabet was in the source sequences that were used to create the motifs.
 If the background frequencies are not supplied then the MEME Suite will assume uniform background frequencies.
 The MEME Suite uses this background to automatically create the log-odds matrices for MAST.

 The source is not required and if you wish you can leave off then end of the first line after "Background letter frequencies".
 On the next line is listed each letter in the alphabet followed by its frequency.
 The letters must be listed in the same order as in the alphabet line and the frequencies should sum to 1.

 An example of protein frequencies with a source listed:

 The letter probability matrix is a table of probabilities where the rows are positions in the motif and the columns are letters in the alphabet.
 The columns are ordered alphabetically so for DNA the first column is A, the second is C, the third is G and the last is T. For protein motifs the columns come in the order A, C, D, E, F, G, H, I, K, L, M, N, P, Q, R, S, T, V, W and Y. As each row contains the probability of each letter in the alphabet the probabilities in the row must sum to 1.
-If this section is not specified then the log-odds matrix must be specified.

 All the "key= value" pairs after the "letter-probability matrix:" text are optional.
 The "alength= alphabet length" and "w= motif length" can be derived from the matrix if they are not specified, provided there is an empty line following the letter probability matrix.
 The "nsites= source sites" will default to 20 if it is not provided and the "E= source E-value" will default to zero.
 The source sites is used to apply pseudocounts to the motif and the source E-value is used for filtering the motifs input to some MEME Suite programs (see MAST's -mev option).